Kaltsoon/react-native-material/material/2-react-native-basics.md

 };
 ```

 The _HelloWorld_ component returns a single _div_ element which is created using the JSX syntax.
-We might remember that this JSX syntax is actually compiled into `React.createElement` method calls, such as this:
+We might remember that this JSX syntax is compiled into `React.createElement` method calls, such as this:

 ```javascript
 React.createElement('div', null, 'Hello world!');